Some posts contain compensated links. Please read this disclaimer for more info.

 This festival mainly focuses on local cuisine and other local products.
 Various foodstuffs are prepared and offered at stalls.
 Food preparation competitions are always a hit among visitors as well.
 Additionally, there is also live music and other kinds of family-friendly entertainment.

 Another partially subterranean river in Lika-Senj County is the Gacka River.
 The headwaters of this undiscovered natural gem in Croatia are the most interesting section of the river.
 Called “the jewel of Lika,” the Gacka River is well-known for its abundant flora and fauna and plethora of outdoor activities.

 If you’re looking for adventurous things to do in Lika-Senj County, the Gacka River area is where you need to be.
 The river is particularly suitable for canoeing and kayaking.
 A typical boating adventure on the Gacka River kicks off at the Vrilo Gacka Restaurants and ends at the bridge in Ličko Lešće.

-Alternatively, there is also epic fly fishing at the Gacka River headwaters, arguably one of the best fishing destinations anywhere in Croatia.
+Alternatively, there is also epic fly fishing at the Gacka River headwaters, arguably one of Croatia’s best fishing destinations.